 How can nitrogen become a stable electron configuration?

 The nitrogen atom takes 3 electrons to fill the octave and become stable.
 The electron configuration of nitrogen ions(N3–) is 1s2 2s2 2p6.

 How does nitrogen gain electron noble gas configuration?

-Ans: The last orbit of a nitrogen atom has five electrons.
-The nitrogen atom takes three electrons to fill the octave and gain electron noble gas configuration.
+The last orbit of a nitrogen atom has five electrons.
+The nitrogen atom takes three electrons to fill the octave and gain a noble gas configuration.

 What is the complete ground state electron configuration for the nitrogen atom?

 The correct electron configuration of nitrogen in the ground state is 1s2 2s2 2px1 2py1 2pz1.

 What is the correct electronic structure for nitrogen?

 The correct electronic structure for nitrogen is 1s2 2s2 2p3, with two electrons in the 1s orbital, two electrons in the 2s orbital, and three electrons in the 2p orbital.